rachel-tanhao/OpenAI-Image-Generation-App/README.md

 Here is a working live demo:
 https://tanhaow.github.io/OpenAI-Image-Generation-App/

+Please allow a few seconds for the homepage images to load if it’s your first time visiting.

+(Apologies!
+I’m using the free Cloudinary plan, so loading may take a moment) 😊

 ## 🛠️ Technologies Used
 - Frontend: React, Vite, Tailwind CSS
 - Backend: Node.js, Express